Contact clerking team

 - Malik v Government of HMP Hindley (No. 2) [2022] EWHC 2684 (Admin) – struck off barrister not entitled to act as representative at hearing

-- Professional Standards Authority v General Optical Council and Rose [2021] EWHC 2888 (Admin) - Successful appeal against decision of committee not to erase an optometrist who failed properly to examine a child.
+- Professional Standards Authority v General Optical Council and Rose [2021] EWHC 2888 (Admin) – Appeal against decision of committee not to erase an optometrist who failed properly to examine a child

-- GMC and Professional Standards Authority v Bramhall [2021] EWHC 2109 (Admin) - Successful appeal against decision of a tribunal not to erase a surgeon who marked his patients’ livers.
+- GMC and Professional Standards Authority v Bramhall [2021] EWHC 2109 (Admin) – Appeal against decision of a tribunal not to erase a surgeon who marked his patients’ livers

 - R (Barking and Dagenham College) v Office for Students [2019] EWHC 2667 (Admin) – Higher education institution’s challenge to regulator’s algorithm-based decision.

-- Wingate and another v Solictors Regulation Authority [2018] EWCA Civ 366 - Leading case on lack of integrity and dishonesty.
+- Wingate and another v Solictors Regulation Authority [2018] EWCA Civ 366 – Leading case on lack of integrity and dishonesty in professionals

-- R (Grace Bay II Holdings Sarl and others) v Pensions Regulator [2017] EWHC 7 (Admin) - Successful defence of challenge to Pensions Regulator’s procedures.
+- R (Grace Bay II Holdings Sarl and others) v Pensions Regulator [2017] EWHC 7 (Admin) – Challenge to Pensions Regulator’s procedures

 Healthcare

-Fenella is well known for her expertise in cases concerning every aspect of healthcare: reconfiguration, access to experimental and high-cost treatments, ethical issues at the start and end of life, procurement and NHS contracting, CQC report challenges, professional regulation, NHS pensions and declarations as to the law e.g. concerning the detention of patients in the context of Covid-19.
+Fenella is well known for her expertise in cases concerning every aspect of healthcare: reconfiguration; novel, experimental and high-cost treatments; ethical issues at the beginning and end of life; procurement and NHS contracting; professional and institutional regulation; NHS pensions; and, declarations e.g. in cases of contested statutory interpretation.

-She was counsel to the Independent Medicines and Medical Devices Review and is instructed in the Covid Inquiry.
+She was counsel to the Independent Medicines and Medical Devices Review and instructed in the Covid Inquiry on behalf of the RCN.

 Cases of Note